jtpaasch/bap-kb/01-knowledge-base/05/README.md

 # Creating and updating KB objects

 KB objects are created with `KB.Object.create`.
-Data con be put in their slots with `KB.provide`, and data in the slots can retrieved with `KB.collect`.
+Data can be put in their slots with `KB.provide`, and data can be retrieved from the slots with `KB.collect`.

 ## Example